Regularizing nonlinear Schroedinger equations through partial off-axis variations: Introduction

-With the usual summation convention, the case $k=0$ thereby corresponds to the situation with no off-axis variation, for which we will recover (as we shall see below) the usual $L^2-$well-posedness theory for NLS.
+With the usual summation convention, the case $k=0$ thereby corresponds to the situation with no off-axis variation, for which we will recover (as we shall see below) the usual $L^2$ well-posedness theory for NLS.

-Mathematically, \eqref{NLS} is related to \eqref{NLScan}, in the same way the {\it Benjamin-Bona-Mahoney equation} is related to the celebrated {\it Korteweg-de Vries equation} for shallow, uni-directional water waves in $d=1$, see \cite{BBM}.
+Mathematically, \eqref{NLS} is related to \eqref{NLScan}, in the same way the {\it Benjamin--Bona--Mahoney equation} is related to the celebrated {\it Korteweg--de Vries equation} for shallow, unidirectional water waves in $d=1$, see \cite{BBM}.
 The difference, when compared to our case, is that we are not confined to work in only one spatial dimension, and therefore can allow for a partial regularization in $k<d$ directions (a possibility which seems to have not been considered for BBM-type equations in higher dimensions, see \cite{GoWi}).